 The contingent consideration liability represents the acquisition date fair value of the Earnout payments to Norvax's selling shareholders and is remeasured at each reporting date until settled.
 The contingent consideration was to be settled in GHH, LLC Common and Senior Preferred Earnout Units within 60 days of the issuance of the 2019 and 2020 audited financial statements.
-The Senior Preferred Earnout Units within 60 days of the fair value of the contingent consideration are recognized in the Consolidated Statements of Operations.
+The Senior Preferred Earnout Units earned an annual coupon of 10.3% that provides for the accrual of additional units.
+Changes in the fair value of the contingent consideration are recognized in the Consolidated Statements of Operations.